 CO2 and GHG emissions in Japan

-The Asahi Kasei Group's GHG emissions in Japan from production processes in fiscal 2015 were equivalent to 3.82 million tons of CO2, which represents a reduction of 35% compared to the 5.92 million tons from our baseline year of fiscal 2005.
-Significant factors that contributed to this reduction include the suspension of ammonia and benzene production, and the start of biomass power generation.
-Compared to the emissions level in 1990, the index year set under the Kyoto Protocol, we continue to maintain a reduction of GHG emissions by more than 50%, most notably through the development of technology for thermal decomposition nitrous oxide (N2O) byproduct.
+The Asahi Kasei Group's GHG emissions in Japan from production processes in fiscal 2016 were equivalent to 3.03 million tons of CO2, which represents a reduction of 49% compared to the 5.92 million tons from our baseline year of fiscal 2005.
+Significant factors that contributed to this reduction include the suspension of ammonia, benzene, and ethylene production, and the start of biomass power generation.
+Compared to the emissions level in 1990, the index year set under the Kyoto Protocol, we continue to maintain a reduction of GHG emissions by more than 70%, most notably through the development of technology for thermal decomposition nitrous oxide (N2O) byproduct.

 Scope 3* emissions

 The domestic Japanese portion of Scope 3 emissions over time has been calculated for all operations except Asahi Kasei Pharma, yielding data on 99% of such emissions for the entire Asahi Kasei Group.
-Our Scope 3 emissions have steadily declined from fiscal 2005 to fiscal 2015, with some fluctuation due to the global financial crisis, and in fiscal 2015 they were some 22% lower than in fiscal 2005.
-This reduction can be attributed to the launch and growing sales of Hebel Haus™ products with power generation, efficiency, and conservation functions which reduced Category 11 emissions (use of sold products), and to the reduced use of fossil resources and fossil fuels which reduced Category 12 emissions (end-of-life disposal of sold products).
+Our Scope 3 emissions have steadily declined from fiscal 2005 to fiscal 2016, with some fluctuation due to the global financial crisis, and in fiscal 2016 they were some 32% lower than in fiscal 2005.
+This reduction can be attributed to the closure of our naphtha cracker as part of a structural improvement in Mizushima which reduced Category 12 emissions (end-of-life disposal of sold products) and to the launch and growing sales of Hebel Haus™ products with power generation, efficiency, and conservation functions which reduced Category 11 emissions (use of sold products).

 The Asahi Kasei Group's efforts to reduce CO2 and GHG emissions in Japan